Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 It tells a story.

-You can talk about the also the stability of this country afterwards because uh I don't think Britain has any of the castles with the uh geometric points.
+You can talk about also the stability of this country afterwards, because I don't think Britain has any of the castles with the geometric points.

 So the fact that this development wasn't imported into Britain, as far as I know, meant that you had a much longer period of stability where adjusting your own castles to the new mode of warfare with artillery wasn't actually necessary.

-And I would also like to make a sort of uh blood feud point of the enormous to be the good news section.
+And I would also like to make a sort of blood feud point of why not.

-These these foreign Norman castles coming over here, building them with stone.
+These foreign Norman castles coming over here, building them with stone.

-Back in back in my day, it used to be a hill fort, used to be earthworks and spikes made of wood.
+Back in my day, it used to be a hill fort, used to be earthworks and spikes made of wood.

 Yes.

-Well, so you can see here, even as Fab on this hill where Scarborough Castle stands, there used to be an old uh Roman signal tower, obviously artistic impression of it.
+Well, so you can see here, even as fab on this hill where Scarborough Castle stands, there used to be an old Roman signal tower, obviously, artistic impression of it.

 Why am I talking about it?